guisselacp/get-lost-peru/README.md

 - **Should Have**: the components that are valuable to the project but not is indispensable at the MVP stage.
 The 'Must Haves' must receive priority over the 'Should Haves'.
 - **Could Have**: features that could be implemented but are not urgent.

 ### Sprints

-Although the project's duration was reasonable, it was a challenge to achieve it since, although I was clear about what I wanted to do, it was challenging to implement it.
+Although the project duration was reasonable, it was a challenge to achieve it because, although I was clear about what I wanted to do, it was the first time I was programming with Django and Python.
+I focused on achieving the functionality of the project, and then I dedicated time to the style and colors, which is also important.

 ## User Stories

-User stories and features on [GitHub Projects](<https://github.com/users/amylour/projects/4>)
+User stories and features on [GitHub Projects](<https://github.com/users/guisselacp/projects/4>)

-### Visitor User Stories
+### Site User Stories

 | User Story | Priority |
 |----------------------------------------------------------------------------------------------------------------------------|---------------|